How to repay

 • the total approved loan amount divided by 26 fortnights; or

-• a minimum repayment of $10 per fortnight.
+• a minimum repayment of $20 per fortnight.

 Students finishing or discontinuing studies

 If you complete your studies at ECU during your loan term, you MUST repay the entire outstanding amount prior to graduation.
 It is recommended that your loan agreement is negotiated to ensure you have sufficient time to fully repay your outstanding balance four weeks prior to graduation.
-Failure to repay the outstanding portion of a loan could result in an encumbrance on your student record which can prevent graduation from your course.
+Failure to repay the outstanding portion of a loan will result in an encumbrance on your student record which will prevent graduation from your course.

 If you discontinue your course of study you MUST repay the outstanding amount of your loan within 20 business days of discontinuation.
 Failure to repay the outstanding portion of a loan could result in the matter being referred to a debt collection agency.